General InformationAuthor biography and publication history:

 How much research and your own background experiences are reflected in your books?

 I am an avid kayaker, enjoy outdoor activities and wilderness experiences.
 I have also taught for many years in rural schools and have access to lots of “stories”.
 That being said, there was a lot of research done for my novels.
 The police, veterinarians and Keith were good sources for SOE.
 I interviewed several people for HTTL.
-Alone required me to research anxiety disorders, casinos, Beaver aircraft, pre-emptions and the many aspects of becoming self-sufficient and living off the land.
+ALONE required me to research anxiety disorders, casinos, Beaver aircraft, pre-emptions and the many aspects of becoming self-sufficient and living off the land.
+WIDOW’S LUCK involved serious research into the sociopathic and pyschopathic tendencies of serial killers, forensics and surprisingly the sport of geocaching.

 How much of the plots are based on personal experience?